Skip to main content

 RBE filtering with configurable deadband thresholds captures every meaningful state transition while reducing data volume by 90%+.
 CEL expressions compute derived values and batch-level aggregates at the edge-before data leaves the plant.

 Food and beverage production generates data across batch controllers, environmental sensors, CIP systems, and operator interfaces-each with different sampling rates, data formats, and semantic models.
-Temperature readings from a pasteurization loop may arrive at 100ms intervals via Modbus, while batch state transitions are logged by a PLC over OPC UA at event boundaries.
+Temperature readings from a pasteurization loop may arrive at 100ms intervals via Modbus, while batch state transitions are logged by a PLC over OPC UA or OPC DA at event boundaries.
 Without a common temporal and structural framework at the point of ingestion, these signals cannot be correlated within a single batch context.
 The result is that downstream traceability systems operate on partial, temporally misaligned records.
 FSMA and HACCP compliance depends on complete, ordered, provenance-rich data-which is only achievable when data is structured at the first mile, before it leaves the production environment.

 Identical data structure across every production run